AdrianApan/personal-site/_posts/testing-a-modern-react-app.md

 _**Let's do a quick walk-through of what's happening here.**_

-- We are extending the `RenderOptions` from React Testing Library to expect a state object and a store (store being optional).
+- We are extending the `RenderOptions` from React Testing Library to expect an intial state and a store object.

 - Whenever `render` is called, we are setting `initialState` to an empty object by default - however, as you correctly noticed, we can still pass in an `initialState` when using this in our tests, alongside other options.